 5. Support is available for you

 Moving away from home for the first time can be scary and homesickness is common amongst students.
 The welfare team are on hand to help.
 Support is available through counselling or signposting to the best services for you.
 University is a big step for everyone, so it is important to remember that you are not alone.
 Speaking to your friends about how you are feeling can help to lift a weight off your shoulders, but there is always someone to listen to you within the university too.
 There is also support for those with disabilities, for people that are struggling financially or for people that would like to improve their academic skills.
 Inclusive Support are here to make sure that the university can support you and your needs as much as possible during your studies.
 The Cost of Living hub is available to help you manage your money and explain if you are eligible for bursaries or scholarships.
-Study Support can provide assignment feedback, WISER workshops, one-to-one sessions, group sessions, dedicated support hubs for each school and online digital skills courses.
+Study Support can provide assignment feedback, academic study support workshops, one-to-one sessions, group sessions, dedicated support hubs for each school and online digital skills courses.
 Whatever you need, UCLan will support you in any way that they can!

 Starting university is such an exciting experience and, hopefully, some of your questions have been answered.
 UCLan is here to support you throughout your journey and new opportunities are just waiting for you to arrive.
 So, embrace the adventure with an open heart and a positive mindset – you're about to embark on an amazing chapter of your life!